melezhik/sparrowup/README.md

 # Whatsup api

 All the API is exposed as http service API accessible by 0.0.0.0:3000.
-A port number could be changed when running service via morbo, follow morbo documentation.
+A bind adress / port number could be changed when running service via [morbo](https://metacpan.org/pod/distribution/Mojolicious/script/morbo), follow morbo documentation.

 ## Schedule a server check